What do you need to know about getting a mortgage in France?

 Open a bank account in France

 We would also suggest that you open a bank account in France as early as possible – we do recommend keeping your English account open as well (even if you are looking to move permanently – perhaps surprisingly, you are certainly able to link your English bank cards with your France address).
 When opening a bank account in France, it’s usually a good idea to choose one with a branch within the local vicinity of your property.
-Find out more about opening a bank account here.
+Find out more about opening a bank account in our guide.

 The Property Buyer’s Guide to Currency will help you: